bugsbrog/node-api3-project/README.md

 - `logger()`

-  -X `logger` logs to the console the following information about each request: request method, request url, and a timestamp
-  - this middleware runs on every request made to the API
+  -X `logger` logs to the console the following information about each request: request method, request url, and a timestamp -X this middleware runs on every request made to the API

 - `validateUserId()`

-  - this middleware will be used for all user endpoints that include an `id` parameter in the url (ex: `/api/users/:id` and it should check the database to make sure there is a user with that id.
+  -X this middleware will be used for all user endpoints that include an `id` parameter in the url (ex: `/api/users/:id` and it should check the database to make sure there is a user with that id.
   -X if the `id` parameter is valid, store the user object as `req.user` and allow the request to continue -X if the `id` parameter does not match any user id in the database, respond with status `404` and `{ message: "user not found" }`

 - `validateUser()`

-  - `validateUser` validates the `body` on a request to create or update a user -X if the request `body` lacks the required `name` field, respond with status `400` and `{ message: "missing required name field" }`
+  -X `validateUser` validates the `body` on a request to create or update a user -X if the request `body` lacks the required `name` field, respond with status `400` and `{ message: "missing required name field" }`

 - `validatePost()`

-  - `validatePost` validates the `body` on a request to create a new post -X if the request `body` lacks the required `text` field, respond with status `400` and `{ message: "missing required text field" }`
+  -X `validatePost` validates the `body` on a request to create a new post -X if the request `body` lacks the required `text` field, respond with status `400` and `{ message: "missing required text field" }`

 ### Database Persistence Helpers